kubernetes-retired/cluster-registry/docs/development.md

 `bazel test -- //cmd/... //pkg/...  -//cmd/clusterregistry:push-clusterregistry-image -//pkg/client/...`
 from the repository root.
 (This may take a while the first time you run it.)

+## Updating Bazel files

+You will need to update the BUILD and BUILD.bazel files when making changes that cause the Go imports to change.

+1. Run `./hack/update-bazel.sh`
+1. Add the updated `BUILD.bazel` and `BUILD` files to your commit.

 ## Updating vendored dependencies

 The `dep` tool is currently only marginally supported by k/ repos.
 There are